Geometric Action Principle for Unification Yang-Mills, Gravity and matter fermions: Discussion and Outlook

-Several directions merit further investigation.
-These include the extension to superconformal algebras with chiral fermions, the study of symmetry breaking mechanisms selecting the Lorentz subgroup dynamically, and the exploration of cosmological and phenomenological implications of massive torsion modes.
-More broadly, the results suggest that Clifford--algebra--based constructions may provide a natural and conceptually economical arena for unifying gravity and gauge interactions without introducing extra dimensions or enlarging the field content beyond that required by geometry itself.
+Several directions for further investigation naturally follow.
+First of all, we have made no full SM gauge group embedding yet, and no phenomenological predictions have been extracted yet.
+Also, a complete ghost stability analysis, including the effects of nonminimal couplings on more general backgrounds, is clearly required.
+Other promising avenues include the extension to superconformal algebras accommodating chiral fermions, the study of dynamical mechanisms that select the Lorentz subgroup, and the exploration of cosmological and phenomenological implications of massive torsion modes and nonmininal couplings.
+In particular, the possibility of dynamical dark energy contributions and novel dark matter induced by torsion and nonminimal couplings appears especially intriguing.

+More broadly, the results presented here suggest that Clifford--algebra--based constructions offer a natural, economical, and conceptually transparent arena for unifying gravity and gauge interactions.
+They do so without invoking extra dimensions or enlarging the field content beyond that already implied by geometry itself, pointing toward a unifying purely geometric principle.